"This site contains information that every unethical Martial Arts school does not want you to know."

 laughable what some egos will be driven to do.

 1) AVOID CONTRACTS!

 We never use contracts at Royal Dragon Martial Arts, we

-have been in Brandon Florida (same location) for eleven years and have never had
+have been in Brandon Florida (same location) for 26 years and have never had

 to need or seen the reason to hold our students to a contract.
 We have heard

 horror stories of students trying to get out of contracts with other schools.

 This is ludicrous, a student either wants to continue training in the Martial